parmes/parmes/solfec/user/times.rst

-  * label -- optional label string; if a label is provided than the TIME_SERIES object is stored in memory just once; this facilitates more optimal memory usage in cases where many identical TIME_SERIES objects are used in multiple constraints (for example); the label should be unique
+  * label -- optional label string; if a label is provided than the TIME_SERIES object is stored in memory just once; this facilitates more optimal memory usage in cases where many identical TIME_SERIES objects are used in multiple constraints (for example); the label should be unique;
+    **Note:** labeled time series should be declared globally on all MPI ranks and must not be defined within if blocks dependent on the :ref:`HERE(...) <solfec-command-HERE>` command

   * cache -- optional partial cache size; if **points** = file path and **cache** > 0 then only the cache size of points is stored in memory at any given time; this helps to save memory in case of